pappasam/toml-sort/README.md

  This library strives to sort TOML files by providing the following features:

-* Preserve inline comments and top-level comments, when possible
-* Sort tables / arrays of Tables
+* Sort tables and Arrays of Tables (AoT)
-* Option to sort table keys, or not
+* Option to sort non-tables / non-AoT's, or not
+* Preserve inline comments
+* Option to preserve top-level document comments, or not
 * Standardize whitespace and indentation

 I wrote this library because I couldn't find any "good" sorting utilities for TOML files.